ORNL/HydraGNN_GFM_FineTuning4Materials/README.md

 ### Configuration
 Then create a `finetune_config.json` file describing the topology of your fine-tuning heads based on the tasks defined in the model.
+The script `data_utils/yaml_to_config.py` can be used to read the task types and generate corresponding MTL heads for the HydraGNN model.
+Currently, the generated model is a

     yaml_to_config.py <path_to_data_description>.yaml <pretrained_config>.json <data_finetuning_config>.json